-counts charged to the accounts for goods and services received during the refor which payments or transfers of economic benefit are expected to be de in the next or a subsequent reporting period.
-Amounts credited to the counts for goods and services provided during the year for which payments ransfers of economic benefit are expected to be received in the next or sequent reporting period.
-Decialised Professional who calculates projections for pensions and trance purposes.
-Inquidate (a debt, such as a mortgage) by instalment payments, or payment as a sinking fund; or to write off an intangible asset by pro-rating the cost or time over the life of the related asset.
-Decial statement of the assets, liabilities and reserves of the Council.
-The ments for the acquisition, replacement or enhancement of assets that considered to be of benefit to the Council over a period of more than iquidate (a debt, such as a mortgage) by instalment payments, or payment a sinking fund; or to write off an intangible asset by pro-rating the cost or ome over the life of the related asset. assignment of revenue to a specific purpose. ormal statement of the assets, liabilities and reserves of the Council. a sinking fund; or to write off an intangible asset by pro-rating the cost or ome over the life of the related asset. assignment of revenue to a specific purpose. ormal statement of the assets, liabilities and reserves of the Council. ments for the acquisition, replacement or enhancement of assets that ormal statement of the assets, liabilities and reserves of the Council. ments for the acquisition, replacement or enhancement of assets that ments for the acquisition, replacement or enhancement of assets that year, e.g. buildings and land, vehicles and equipment. ments of grants and financial assistance to third parties towards the cost apital expenditure. enditure that is classified as capital following a ministerial direction, e.g. italised redundancy costs. measure of the Council's underlying need to borrow in order to fund ital expenditure. reserve includes amounts set aside from revenue, capital receipts and ital grants to fund capital expenditure and makes contributions in the vement in Reserves Statement to offset net depreciation charges included ne Comprehensive Income and Expenditure Statement. nt received from Government departments, other statutory bodies and ernal parties to finance capital expenditure. ome received from the sale of land, buildings and other capital assets. eparate account that discloses the income and expenditure relating to ncil Tax and National Non Domestic Rates. atement showing the net cost for the year of all the services for which the ncil is responsible and how that cost has been financed from general ernment grants and income from local taxpayers. ossible liability at the Balance Sheet Date to transfer future economic efit to a Third Party, where the existence of the liability is subject to one nore future uncertain events that are outside the control of the Council. cal tax on domestic property values.
+Accruals Amounts charged to the accounts for goods and services received during the year for which payments or transfers of economic benefit are expected to be made in the next or a subsequent reporting period.
+Amounts credited to the accounts for goods and services provided during the year for which payments or transfers of economic benefit are expected to be received in the next or subsequent reporting period.
+Actuary A specialised Professional who calculates projections for pensions and insurance purposes.
+Amortise To liquidate (a debt, such as a mortgage) by instalment payments, or payment into a sinking fund; or to write off an intangible asset by pro-rating the cost or income over the life of the related asset.
+Appropriation The assignment of revenue to a specific purpose.
+Balance Sheet A formal statement of the assets, liabilities and reserves of the Council.
+Capital Expenditure Payments for the acquisition, replacement or enhancement of assets that are considered to be of benefit to the Council over a period of more than one year, e.g. buildings and land, vehicles and equipment.
+Payments of grants and financial assistance to third parties towards the cost of capital expenditure.
+Expenditure that is classified as capital following a ministerial direction, e.g. capitalised redundancy costs.
+Conital Financia The meaning of the Council's underlying need to have using address fund Capital Financing The measure of the Council's underlying need to borrow in order to fund capital expenditure.
+Requirement (CFR) capital experiulture.
+Capital Adjustment Account This reserve includes amounts set aside from revenue, capital receipts and capital grants to fund capital expenditure and makes contributions in the Movement in Reserves Statement to offset net depreciation charges included in the Comprehensive Income and Expenditure Statement.
+Capital Grants Grant received from Government departments, other statutory bodies and external parties to finance capital expenditure.
+Capital Receipts Income received from the sale of land, buildings and other capital assets.
+Collection Fund A separate account that discloses the income and expenditure relating to Council Tax and National Non Domestic Rates.
+Comprehensive Income and A statement showing the net cost for the year of all the services for which Expenditure Statement the Council is responsible and how that cost has been financed from general government grants and income from local taxpayers.
+Contingent Liability A possible liability at the Balance Sheet Date to transfer future economic - 6 benefit to a Third Party, where the existence of the liability is subject to one or more future uncertain events that are outside the control of the Council.
+Council Tax A local tax on domestic property values.